jamiedumont/hugo-jamiedumont.co.uk/content/blog/a-caveat-to-consumption-spirals.md

 I started with a pair of Levi 501s as they were the de facto choice when looking for “true” jeans; but unfortunately they succumbed just as quickly.
 The only difference was that their demise hurt all the more because they cost £100 instead of £20!
 I’m guessing the extra £80 must have gone to the marketing department… I tried a few other expensive pairs, even trying another pair of 501s in case my originals were part of a bad batch, but they all met the same fate.
 In the end I resigned myself to buying cheap jeans and throwing them away every 6 months.

 That was, until I discovered a company in Wales called [Hiut Denim](https://hiutdenim.co.uk).
 For three decades, 400 people in a small town called Cardigan made jeans.
 One day the factory closed, leaving all their knowledge and skills behind and unused.
-Huit was created to use those skills and bring manufacturing back to the town.
+Hiut was created to use those skills and bring manufacturing back to the town.

 In their own words: